xtrcv/forex_pipeline_project/README.md

 ## forex_data_pipeline_final DAG
 forex_data_pipeline_final dag instantiated and default_args are passed to it. schedule_interval is defined, and is quite important, because when the DAG is being run, Airflow will wait the schedule_interval amount of time before running the DAG.

 Two sensors - HttpSensor and FileSensor are used to check if the HTTP endpoint is available and forex rates .csv file has arrived in the defined directory.

 The bash operator then runs a couple of commands to create a directory and to place the .json file in it.

-A hive table is created.
+## Hive
+To interact with Hive, a connection has to be established by going to the Airflow UI (localhost:8080/home via borowser), Admin -> Connections -> Plus sign to add a new record -> Type in hive_conn as conn id -> Set Hive Server 2 Thrift as Conn Type -> Set host as hive-server -> Type in "hive" as both password and login (use something much more difficult in prod/dev) -> Set port as 10000, although I believe this can be modified if needed.
+Save and that's it, connection established.

+To test the connection, go the the Docker container of Airflow by executing "docker exec -t [airflow_container_id] /bin/bash]" and type "airflow tasks test [dag_id] [task_id] [execution_date_in_the_past]".
+If everything is OK and there is "Marking task as SUCCESS" message then everything is working well!
+Refresh the the table on

+A hive table is created so that I could interact with data via SQL-like queries (hql).
+This particular hql will create a table with columns that will correspond to the data in forex_rates.json

 Spark operator runs as decribed in the airflow/dags/scripts/forex_processing.py script.